 A: The treatment itself is painless.
 We will place a few numbing drops in your eye(s) to make you more comfortable.
 You will feel pressure on and around the eye during the procedure.
 Some patients may experience a feeling of “something in the eye” for a day or two after treatment.

-We welcome patients from Salem, Beverly, Lowell, Danvers, Marblehead, Peabody, Swampscott and North Shore Boston in Essex County, MA.
+We welcome patients from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following “best eyeglass store” products and services:

-Come visit us at our Salem, MA office.
 At Banville Optical, we can help you with your eye health condition.
-Call us at (978) 745-2774 or fill out our online Request an Appointment to schedule a free consultation with our resident optician Richard Rizkalla, RDO, NCLC.
+Call us at (978) 745-2774 or fill out our online Make an Appointment form to schedule a free consultation with our resident optician Richard Rizkalla, RDO, NCLC.